SHIKOKU, JAPAN

 Day 7

 Our morning takes us to the working studio of a 6th generation of dyer, using only natural materials and original method from the Edo period.
-He is recognized as the Contemporary Master of Craftsman by the Ministry of Labour.
+He is recognized as the Contemporary Master of Craftsman by the Ministry of Labor.

 This afternoon we visit the workshop of some of the most contemporary indigo artisans in the world.
 This team represents a new generation of indigo dyers and artists who are exploring new and innovative ways of approaching this art form.